rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 The Page Objects maps the HTML (or JSON) to an object oriented structure you can interact with and assert on.

 This already is the nice thing with page objects.
-The test are readable
+The test are readable.

-the logic must be implemented in the Page Object.
+The logic must be implemented in the Page Object.
 By implementing it in a Page Object it is re-usable in other tests

 Since end-to-end tests also will always be slow'ish (compared to unit tests)